 Pleistocene material represents more than half of the fossil bird collection.
 Significant material includes:

 - The Forbes Collection from 1892 and the Walter Rothschild Collection from 1900, which contain thousands of individual bones and some complete skeletons of flightless rails and ostrich coots from Chatham Island, New Zealand.

 - 2 complete skeletons of the dodo, Raphus cucullatus, an endemic flightless pigeon from Mauritius.
-One is on display in the Central Hall.
+One is on display in the Hintze Hall (formerly the Central Hall).

 - Extensive material of the solitaire, Pezophaps solitarius, from Rodrigues Island in the Indian Ocean, another extinct bird closely related to the dodo.